 Asking if the Book of Mormon is true, or asking if the Book of Mormon is false may sound like the same question, but in reality the questions are worlds apart.
 I found it a lot easier to accept something I have always believed in to be truth, than to fight against my spiritual understanding and ask the Lord if it is all an illusion.

 Once I realized the difference I finally understood why people were telling me no. In their understanding of truth, it was absolutely ludicrous for the Savior to say the Book of Mormon was true.
 For them they knew the Book of Mormon was false, and no one, including Christ could convince them otherwise.

 This realization helped me see how important it was to ask if what I believed in was false.
 Having this intellectual and soul awakening experience really turned my world upside down and inside out.
 I realized I couldn’t continue preaching the salvation of Christ using the Book of Mormon (or even the Bible for that matter) as a source without first knowing that these words were the fruits of truth.

 I knew the Book of Mormon was a book with powerful teachings, and those who argued otherwise had never read the book in its entirety.
-However, I wanted to know for certain that the teaching which flowed from the Book of Mormon where more than powerful, but infinite.
+However, I wanted to know for certain that the teaching which flowed from the Book of Mormon where more than powerful, but eternal.
 I had read many religious and spiritual books that had good teachings in them, but now I sought to know what Christ felt to be true.